Data Breach

 On Feb.
 23, 2026, Children’s Council of San Francisco confirmed the full scope of the breach and began notifying affected individuals.
 Written notifications were sent to those impacted on March 2, 2026.

-According to the report filed with the Maine Attorney General on March 3, 2026, a total of 12,655 people in the United States were affected, including one resident of Maine.
+According to the reports filed with the attorneys general offices of Maine and New Hampshire on March 3, 2026, a total of 12,655 people in the United States were affected, including one resident of Maine and one resident of New Hampshire.

 Information Exposed: